 Critical individuals [C] model ICU usage.
 They either return to the hospital state or die [D] on a time-scale of tc.

-Recovered individuals [R] can not be infected again.
+Recovered individuals [R] cannot be infected again.

 Subpopulations are delineated by age classes, indexed by [a], to allow for variable transition rates dependent upon age.
 Quantitatively, we solve the following system of equations to estimate hospital usage: